SwingGuy1024/SecurityQuestion/README.md

 Here are the six end points:

 ### Failure Mode One: `/admin/failureModeOne/`
-This one is disabled in the code, but you can enable it by uncommenting three consecutive lines in `WebSecurityConfig.configure()` When it's enabled, it will return a 500-Internal Server Error, and a log statement will show the class of the exception that the AuthenticationEntryPoint received is InsufficientAuthenticationException instead of the CredentialsExpiredException that was thrown by the `RequestFilter` class.
+This will return a 403-Forbidden, and a log statement will show the class of the exception that the AuthenticationEntryPoint received is InsufficientAuthenticationException instead of the CredentialsExpiredException that was thrown by the `RequestFilter` class.

-If you leave this on, the other failure modes will also return 500, so be sure to remove the three lines before testing the rest.

 ### Failure Modes Two and Three: `/admin/failureModeThree/`

-This one gets caught in the `RequestFilter` class, which detects it and throws an `ExpectationFailed417Exception`, which is annotated with `@ResponseStatus(HttpStatus.EXPECTATION_FAILED)`.
+The `RequestFilter` class responds to this one by throwing an `ExpectationFailed417Exception`, which is annotated with `@ResponseStatus(HttpStatus.EXPECTATION_FAILED)`.
 I want it to return a response with error code 417, but I get 403-Forbidden instead, with no response body.
 This endpoint illustrates both failure modes two and three.
 Removing or disabling the `TimoutControllerAdvice` class doesn't change anything.

 ### Failure Mode Four: `/admin/failureModeFour/`